• Skip to main content

 • Bistec a la Mexicana

-Tortillas are a must when eating this dish.
+Corn tortillas are a must when eating this dish.
 You want savor all that flavor.
-Enjoy!
+This Mexican stew is hard not to enjoy.

 Be sure to subscribe to my newsletter and follow along on Facebook, Instagram, Pinterest for my latest recipes and videos.